The Human Truth Foundation

 Health:

 Iraq is a pretty unhealthy country.
-Iraq comes in the best 20 in its alcohol consumption rate31.
-However Iraq performs less well in most areas.
-It does worse than average in its average life expectancy11, its food aid and health contributions and WHO compliance32 (the worst in Asia), its smoking rate33, its adolescent birth rate20 (the highest in Asia) and in its fertility rate13 (amongst the worst in Asia).
-And finally, it sits amongst the bottom 20 in its immunizations take-up34 (amongst the lowest in Asia).
+Iraq comes in the best 20 in its alcohol consumption rate32.
+But unfortunately Iraq gets most other things wrong.
+It does worse than average when it comes to its average life expectancy11, its food aid and health contributions and WHO compliance33 (the highest in Asia), its smoking rate34, its adolescent birth rate21 (the highest in Asia) and in its fertility rate14 (one of the worst in Asia).
+And finally, it sits amongst the bottom 20 for its immunizations take-up35 (one of the lowest in Asia).
 The number of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Iraq improved by +13.1yrs in the 30 years from 1990, much better than the global average of +7.9yrs.
+Iraq's peak fertility rate was 7.1 in 1969.

 Life Expectancy